sonecabr/adobe-test-webserver/README.md

  - Add Authentication support (Basic, Bearer Token, Oauth1|2, Digest)
  - Improve connection management (not only based on Threads, but also by implementing Reative pattern)
  - Add support to 3rd party plugins
+ - Add suport to define log level
+ - Add suport to log patterns (like apache_combined)

 ## Dependencies
  - Gradle 5.4.1